Electric Vehicle (EV) charging hubs

 EV charging and the SEND project

-Through Keele’s Smart Energy Network Demonstrator (SEND)* the future of the EV charging hub will be run smartly, by monitoring usage and demand, then responding accordingly.
-The SEND is a European first, world-class facility that hosts a collaboration between Keele and engineering giant Siemens, to turn the University campus into an at-scale living laboratory for research, development, and demonstration.
+Through Keele’s Smart Energy Network Demonstrator (SEND)* the future of the EV charging is run smartly, by monitoring usage, demand and how carbon intensive the grid is, then responding accordingly.
+The SEND is a European first, world-class facility that hosts a collaboration between Keele and engineering giant Siemens, to turn the University campus into an at-scale living laboratory for research, development and demonstration.

-Research from the SEND will help inform how electricity networks might need to be altered in the future and how users’ behaviors and expectations can be influenced.
-Over time, the SEND will also inform the delivery of ‘smart’ charging, where users will inform an app about their length of stay and the system will deliver charging at different rates in order to respond to the network’s demands at that given time.
+Research from the SEND helps to inform how electricity networks might need to be altered in the future and how users’ behaviours and expectations can be influenced.
+The SEND informs the delivery of ‘smart’ charging, where users inform an app about their length of stay and the system delivers charging at different rates in order to respond to the network’s demands at that given time.

-An app is being developed which will be available for all with Keele e-mail addresses in early February 2022.
-The app will ask EV users for their current state of charge, the charge level they require, and the time they would like to remove their car from charge.
+The app is available to anyone with a Keele e-mail address.
+The app asks EV users for their current state of charge, the charge level they require, and the time they would like to remove their car from charge.
 SEND will then ensure that they achieve their desired charge when they leave but we reserve the right to vary the charge rate during their charging time in line with the status and carbon demand of our electrical network.

-The development of new charging hubs will help provide a real step-change in the charging provision at Keele and help to encourage more staff and students to make the transition.
+The development of new charging hubs helps to provide a real step-change in the charging provision at Keele and helps to encourage more staff and students to make the transition.
 The development represents an important contribution to the University’s response to the climate change agenda through the direct provision of clean, renewable energy, as part of its ambitious pledge to become carbon neutral by 2030.

-Our EV charging ports are powered in part by our Low Carbon Energy Generation Park (LECG) – a facility located at the back of the University's Science and Innovation Park.
-Featuring two wind turbines and 12,500 solar panels, the new facility will generate up to 50% of the University’s campus electricity requirements from renewable sources.
+Our EV charging ports are powered in part by our Low Carbon Energy Generation Park (LCEG) – a facility located at the back of the University's Science and Innovation Park.
+Featuring two wind turbines, 12,220 solar panels and a large rechargeable battery, the new facility generates up to 60% of the University’s monthly campus electricity requirements from renewable sources.